Germany–United States relations: Today

 In a sharp deterioration of relations, in summer 2020, Washington announced plans to significantly cut the number of US military personnel stationed in Germany, from 34,500 to 25,000.
 Members of the German government criticized the move, calling it "unacceptable" and stating that current US-German relations are "complicated."
 President Trump told reporters that US troops:

 are there to protect Germany, right?
 And Germany is supposed to pay for it....Germany’s not paying for it.
 We don’t want to be the suckers any more.
 The United States has been taken advantage of for 25 years, both on trade and on the military.
 So we’re reducing the force because they’re not paying their bills.

 As of August 2020, the plan was to move 11,900 troops out of Germany and reassign them elsewhere in Europe, either immediately or after first returning them to the United States for a while.
 The movement is estimated to cost billions of dollars.
 In February 2021 President Biden decided to freeze the withdrawal of the troops initiated by his predecessor for further review of the troop deployment around the world.

 In July 2024, the Biden administration announced its intention to deploy long-range missiles in Germany starting in 2026.
 US weapons in Germany would include SM-6 and Tomahawk cruise missiles and hypersonic weapons.
 The United States' decision to deploy long-range missiles in Germany has been compared to the deployment of Pershing II launchers in Western Europe in 1979.
 Critics say the move would trigger a new arms race.

+An August 2020, Yougov poll found that 47% of Germans in favor of a 12,000 American troop reduction, 32% supported keeping the current number, 4% wanted a increase.
+25% in the poll supported a full US armed forces withdrawal in Germany.